 OpenChannelSettingsInfoComponent of the

 The settings menu shows different configuration options and features of the channel that you can set.
 The menu includes leave channel and view list of participants.
+For channel operators, the moderation menu is also available.
 The settings menu view is created and customized in the

 OpenChannelSettingsMenuComponent of the